 Ted Bundy’s first confirmed victim was 18-year-old university student Karen Sparks.

 In the early hours of January 4th, 1974, Bundy broke into the basement room that Sparks was sleeping in.
-Then, using a piece of her bed frame, he proceeded to savagely beat her and sexually assault her.
+Then, using a piece of metal rebar, he proceeded to savagely beat her and sexually assault her.

 Despite her horrific injuries, Sparks somehow managed to survive the attack.
-However, the assault was brutal and it left her with permanent brain damage, hearing loss and sight issues.
+However, the assault was brutal and left her with permanent brain damage, hearing loss, and sight issues.
 She also suffered from seizures and had to learn how to walk again.

 Although Sparks is Bundy’s first confirmed victim, it is possible that he struck before this.